musket-ml/musket_core/musket_docs/docs/ide/getting_started.md

 * Install [Classification Pipeline](../classification/index.md).
 Read installation instructions [here](../classification/index.md#installation).

 Unzip and launch executable (`ds-ide.exe` for Windows and `ds-ide` for MacOS).

+### Watch this in action

+Most of the following contents can be also checked in action in [this video](https://www.youtube.com/watch?v=Hck1CH49-YQ&list=PLyV40LHl22j5VOv2DgHoNDkpxkfueIQmn&index=5&t=0s).

 ### Setting up a project